philc/book-notes/relationships/how to talk so kids will listen - adele faber.md

     who completes the board first can be in first place, but let everybody else complete the game.
   * Kids love races.
 A way to make them noncompetitive is to buy a stopwatch, have one kid race, and the other kid time them and then have them switch, and then have them try to beat their own times.
-You might think they would directly compare, but they don't enough to ruin the fun.
+You might think they would directly compare, but they don't care enough to ruin the fun.
 They focus on beating their own times.